jiechenmc/BiBi/pages/posts/Goroutines.md

 }
 ```

-> Each File will be copied one at a time.
+> Files will be copied one at a time.

 ## Concurrent Execution